Rare-Mods/Rare-Lib/README.md

-## Rare-Template
+## Rare-Lib

-This repository serves as the base project for new mods created by the Rare Mods development team.
+The main dependency for all mods developed by the Rare Mods development team.

 <!--
 Installation information